|Phone Number:||(203) 582-3294|

 greatest single season turn-around in men’s or women’s

-hosted a home playoff series after finishing tied for
+home playoff series after finishing tied for 3rd place

-3rd place in the ECAC regular season, having never
+in the ECAC regular season, having never finished higher than

-weeks.
-The team rose to 10th and captured the
+six straight weeks.
+The team rose to 10th and captured

 Attention to detail, hard work, and a willingness to play team defense define Coach Seeley’s teams.
 The Bobcats have quickly become one of the top defensive teams in the nation.
 They won the first NCAA Statistical Championship in program history during the 2009-10 season, holding the opposition to 1.38 goals per game to lead the nation in Scoring Defense.
 The Bobcats held opposing teams to just 51 goals in 2009-10.
-Limiting scoring chances and goals has keyed the Bobcats revival.
 The year before Seeley’s arrival, only two seasons before leading the nation, the Bobcats ranked dead last in Scoring Defense among all teams playing a full Division I schedule.
 They reaffirmed the coach’s commitment to defense last season, finishing 3rd in the nation in Scoring Defense, while Victoria Vigilanti tied for the national lead in Shutouts with nine.

 Quinnipiac has also made great strides on special teams under Seeley’s leadership.
-Being the least penalized team in all of college hockey from 2009-11 has certainly helped the penalty-kill.
-Before his arrival, the team ranked 32nd of 34 teams in penalty kill and were the 6th most penalized team.
+Being the least penalized team in all of college hockey from 2009-11, 12-13, has certainly helped the penalty-kill.
+Before his arrival, the team ranked 32ndof 34 teams in penalty kill and were the 6th most penalized team.
 During the 2010-11 year, the team’s 89.7% kill rate ranked 4th in the nation, after ranking 3rd the previous season.
 Things have also gone well on the offensive side.
-The power play has jumped from 30 of 34 teams up to 8th in his first three seasons.
+The power play finished the 2012-13 season as the most-proficient in all of the ECAC Hockey at 20.5 percnet.

 Prior to his arrival at Quinnipiac, Coach Seeley spent six years leading the women’s team at Clarkson University.
 Named the program’s first head coach in the fall of 2002, he ushered in the varsity program, and in the Golden Knights first five seasons, compiled a 93-67-18 (.573) overall record.
 The Green and Gold earned ECAC Playoff berths in their first four seasons in the conference.
 Kira Hurley was named 2006 ECAC Hockey Goalie of the Year.
 Lindsay Williams won the prestigious 2008 Sarah Devens Award.
 In his final season, 2007-08, the team went 24-9-5 and was knocking on the door of the NCAA Tournament finishing the season ranked 8th and 9th in the two national polls.